 In the oil and gas industry, you must evolve to stay profitable.
 Seven Lakes’ enterprise customers are investing in field operations to compete and thrive.
 They’re doing this with a data driven technique called Management by Exception in the oil field.

-This technique dynamically routes pumpers using an Exception Framework for priority wells determined via event based algorithms and logical geo clusters to achieve their operational goals such as down wells, compliance or safety.
+This technique dynamically routes pumpers using an Exception Framework for priority wells.
+Exceptions are determined via event based algorithms and logical geo clusters to achieve their operational goals such as down wells, compliance or safety.
 Furthermore, automated Contract Hour Production allows pumpers to skip batteries not requiring immediate attention in favor of higher priority batteries while keeping a tab on production estimates.
 Watch this short video to learn more.

 Hey everyone, welcome to another episode of The Feed.
 This is Part Two on our discussion about production optimization.